SpinQ: Compilation strategies for scalable spin-qubit architectures

-\textbf{Integrated strategy improvements}.
-There can be a few extensions to the \textit{Integrated Strategy} that can provide better performance (less overhead and higher ESP).
+This is the first version of \textit{SpinQ} and the \textit{Integrated Strategy} is not utilized completely.
+More specifically, in this implementation, we are only parallelizing $X$ or $Y$ rotation gates and shuttles from the shuttle-based SWAP technique.
+However, there can be a few extensions to the \textit{Integrated Strategy} that can provide better performance (less overhead and higher ESP).
 These improvements can be divided into two categories: a) improvements that increase complexity marginally and b) improvements that will increase complexity substantially.
-It is important to make this differentiation because on large scale we have to consider the trade-off between complexity (computation time as sizes increase) and performance (less overhead and higher ESP).
+It is important to make this differentiation because on large scale we have to consider the trade-off between complexity manifested as higher computation time as sizes increase and performance manifested as less overhead and higher ESP.

-Improvements in category (a) will involve a constraint and conflict check for any shuttle-based type gate to enable complete parallelization of all single-qubit gates within the second pass.
-Note that, once again, each cycle remains dedicated to one gate type, therefore, fine-tuning pulse durations in real devices is still possible.